ivre/ivre/doc/overview/faq.rst

 Parallelize Nmap scans
 ~~~~~~~~~~~~~~~~~~~~~~

-Another option is to run several Nmap processes instead of
+Another option is to run several Nmap processes in parallel rather
-one.
-Theoretically it should not work, since Nmap is supposed to
+than one.
+Theoretically it should not help (Nmap manages its own
-handle efficiently the resources, but it has proven useful in several
+resources), but it has proven useful in practice, particularly when
-situations, particularly when scanning heavily filtered hosts or
-random hosts across the Internet.
+scanning heavily filtered hosts or random hosts across the Internet.

-For that, one can either use an agent (see
-:ref:`install/agents:Agents`) or ``ivre runscans --output
-XMLFork --processes <n>`` where ``<n>`` is the number of simultaneous
-Nmap processes to use.
+Split the target into chunks (for instance with ``ivre ipcalc`` or any
+other tool), launch several ``nmap`` processes against each chunk, and
+ingest the resulting XML files with ``ivre scan2db``.

 Can IVRE be used to look for XXX?
 ---------------------------------